 “You tote your own burden in life”

 Later is the third King novel published under the Hard Case Crime imprint.
-Like Joyland, it’s written in the first person by someone trying to make sense of something that happened, but set in the modern era, with smartphones and all.
+Like Joyland, it’s written in the first person by someone trying to make sense of something that happened.
+This one, however, is set in the modern era, with smartphones and all.

 As a kid raised by a single mother, Jamie Conklin discovers he can communicate with the dead.
 The ghosts usually move on in a little while, after becoming inaudible.
 He is told by his mother in no uncertain terms to hide his ability, which is presented in a mildly comical scene involving their deceased neighbour.